numkem/vault-spk/README.md

 ## Requirements

-Only tested on x64 (DS916+) could work on ARM since there an available vault binary.
+Only tested on x64 (DS916+) could work on ARM since a vault binary exists.

 ## Usage